Brief Case

 Primacy Of Faith

-Trusting God amid affliction is easy when our ordeals are brief, infrequent, and mild and never violate our sense of fairness.
+Trusting God amid affliction is easy when our ordeals are brief, infrequent, and mild, and they never violate our sense of fairness.

 However, trusting him when our suffering is severe, continuous, or unfair can be problematic.